Maryamabdulle/Skyline-Car-Rental-Web-Application-/Readme.md

  * Python 3
  * PostgreSQL

-Steps to run application on your device.
+To run this web application locally on your device, follow the below steps.

 Steps 1- Clone this repository:
 ```